Whole Wheat Honey Cornbread Muffins

 Muffins are the best.
 Perfect as a light breakfast, warm and slathered with butter, sometimes topped with a dollop of jam.
 Great as a snack on the go.
 A shareable, perfectly portioned treat that can easily be served contactless in these physically-distanced times.
-Some—like this lightly sweetened cornbread muffins—complement savory dishes well AND can be an easy crowd-pleasing contribution to nearly every holiday celebration.
+Some—like these lightly sweetened cornbread muffins—complement savory dishes well AND can be an easy crowd-pleasing contribution to nearly every holiday celebration.
 Easter?
 Check!
 Independence Day?
 Check!
 Thanksgiving?
 Check!
 These days, my baking flour of choice is whole wheat, so that’s what these are made with.
 Trust me, there’s little to no difference in the taste to corn muffins made with all-purpose flour.
 For a more classic take, check out my mom’s recipe for skillet cornbread.

 INGREDIENTS

-2 large eggs
+2 large (101 grams) eggs

-1 cup milk
+1 cup (240 milliliters) low-fat lactose-free milk

-1/4 cup (84 grams) honey
+1/3 cup (112 grams) honey

-1/4 cup canola oil
+1/3 cup (76 milliliters) canola oil

 1 cup (157 grams) cornmeal